peitsan/peitsan/README.md

 Ranking: 1/57

-Research direction
+- Research direction

-It mainly studies machine learning, image processing, etc,
+It mainly studies Machine Learning, Image processing, etc,

 He is also interested in software engineering and algorithm optimization.

-Internship experience
+- Internship experience

 Front end of Bluemountain Studio